E-mail addresses of Competition Secretaries are :-

 In the Description section Subject field add the Competition Title

-On the following Friday night, hand-in the prints to the Competition Secretary.
+On the following Monday night hand in the prints to the Competition Secretary.

 12. LATE ENTRIES